Residencies

 New York City

-As arguably the capital of 20th-century art and still one of the liveliest sites for the production and display of art and culture in the world, New York City offers students the opportunity to breathe the post-industrial urban experience.
+As arguably the capital of 20th-century art and still one of the liveliest centers for the production and display of art and culture in the world, New York City immerses students in the post-industrial urban experience while absorbing its unparalleled offerings of modern and contemporary art.

-Sites visited include: Guggenheim Museum, Whitney Museum of American Art, Metropolitan Museum, MoMA (Museum of Modern Art), MoMA PS1, New Museum, Studio Museum Harlem, Museo del Barrio, International Center for Photography, Museum of Arts and Design (MAD), Brooklyn Museum, Neue Galerie, Jewish Museum, Judd Foundation, Dia: Beacon, Chelsea galleries, artist studios.
+Site visits include the Guggenheim Museum, Whitney Museum of American Art, Metropolitan Museum, MoMA (Museum of Modern Art), MoMA PS1, New Museum, Studio Museum Harlem, Neue Galerie, Jewish Museum, the High Line, Chelsea art galleries, artist studios, and more.

 Student and Prof. Talking outside Casa Azul, Mexico city